 Nothing says wasps like Pennsylvania wasps.
 Pennsylvania receives historical credit for being one of the original colonies and then states.
 Less known is the fact that the first Entomological Society was founded in Philadelphia in 1859, later to become Entomological Society of America in 1904.
 They’ve been big on bugs ever since.

 The early insect interest also translated into members collecting specimens of various species and sending samples to the European taxonomists of the day who often named the species in honor of the state or city where the specimen was found.
-Take the the Great Black Digger Wasp, pictured at the top of the page.
+Take the the Great Black Digger Wasp, pictured below.
 It is formally known as Sphex pensylvanicus.

 Spex is a genus of thread waisted wasps, easily identified as a group by the thin waist connecting the thorax and abdomen.
 Like most wasps, they hunt other insects, with Katydids as their prey of choice.